BRETT-EDITIONS

 FLIK SEKTMANUFAKTUR

 Rüdiger Flik produces his champagne organically certified, without any additives or fining agents.
-"We strengthen our vines, the soil and the entire vineyard ecosystem through natural vineyard greening," he explains.
-Various wild herbs grow between each vine, which serve the vines as useful herbs.
-Among other things, they provide for nutrient storage and enrichment of soil life.
-"As a result, we have to do considerably less plant protection".
-According to Flik, this is a key aspect of making champagne: "The healthier the grape, the clearer the fruit, which is later recognised in the aroma of the wine."
+"We strengthen our vines, the soil, and the entire vineyard ecosystem through natural vineyard greening," he explains.
+Various wild herbs grow between each vine, serving the vines as useful herbs.
+Among other things, they provide nutrient storage and enrich soil life.
+"As a result, we have to do considerably less plant protection."
+According to Flik, this is a key aspect of making champagne: "The healthier the grape, the clearer the fruit, which is later recognized in the aroma of the wine."

-Flik is now known for its uncompromising champagne, which is rarely available in this quality in Germany.
+Flik is now known for his uncompromising champagne, which is rarely available in this quality in Germany.
 Produced using the Champagne method, with traditional bottle fermentation and without any additives.
 The basic products (the grapes) are already of such high quality that the champagne is at least EXTRA BRUT.
-So almost completely without additional sugar.
+So almost completely without added sugar.

-So, it is not surprising that FLIK manufactory champagnes regularly leave even renowned champagne brands behind in blind tastings.
-And as it is sometimes – Rüdiger is like his champagne: uncomplicated, without being banal, heart-warming and simply sunny.
+So, it is no surprise that FLIK manufactory champagnes regularly outperform even renowned champagne brands in blind tastings.
+And as it sometimes is – Rüdiger is like his champagne: straightforward, without being banal, heartwarming, and simply sunny.

 OTILIE* Champagne Brut Nature

 The vineyard from which OTILIE* originates is a 100% limestone site that produces finely fruity wines.
-The soil texture is very mineral, like that found in Champagne.
-OTILIES vine consists of 100 percent pure Pinot Noir with a rich primary aroma of orange and strawberry.
-"We concentrated on bringing out this natural aroma - this is supported by the vinification in traditional barriques with micro-oxidation.
-A fine and balanced acidity framework accompanies the whole process." explains champagne manufacturer Flik.
+The soil texture is very mineral, similar to that found in Champagne.
+OTILIE’s vine consists of 100 percent pure Pinot Noir with a rich primary aroma of orange and strawberry.
+"We focused on bringing out this natural aroma – supported by vinification in traditional barriques with micro-oxidation.
+A fine and balanced acidity framework accompanies the whole process." explains champagne maker Flik.

-OTILIE* is a so-called Brut Nature champagne – it has a very low natural sugar share.
-Due to the high quality of the grapes, no potential weaknesses must be compensated for in the subsequent sparkling wine refinement.
-This means that the addition of sugar in the last step of production can be avoided completely.
+OTILIE* is a so-called Brut Nature champagne – it has a very low natural sugar content.
+Due to the high quality of the grapes, no potential weaknesses need to be compensated for in the subsequent sparkling wine refinement.
+This means that adding sugar in the final production step can be completely avoided.
 Instead, Flik preserves and enhances the already existing aromas through natural and gentle refinement.

 BACKGROUND

 The FLIK champagne manufactory produces sparkling wine using the traditional champagne method.
-The basic wine is aged in barriques.
-After the harvested grapes have been pressed directly, the base wine is naturally sedimented for 24 hours and then filled into the barriques.
-There the musts are inoculated with a selected yeast and fermented.
+The base wine is aged in barriques.
+After the harvested grapes are pressed directly, the base wine is naturally settled for 24 hours and then filled into the barriques.
+There, the musts are inoculated with a selected yeast and fermented.

 At FLIK, sparkling wine is produced semi-manually.
 Here, the wine is refined by storing it on the fine yeast in wooden barrels and maturing in the classic bottle fermentation process.
 The processed raw champagne is taken to the cool cellar for fermentation and maturation, where it is placed on the yeast to achieve the desired mousseux after long storage.